The Philippines' Marawi City Remains Wrecked Nearly 2 Years After ISIS War

 The recovery has been plagued from the start.
 A Chinese-led consortium was initially involved but were ultimately rebuffed by local leaders and residents.
 The private Filipino contractor now clearing the debris has moved slowly.

 No house can be knocked down without the owner's consent, according to Cabinet Housing and Urban Development Secretary Eduardo Del Rosario, who chairs the city's rebuilding task force.
-Many competing claims filed over the damaged and destroyed property have caused confusion, authorities say.
+Many competing claims filed over the damaged and destroyed property have caused confusion, he says.

 "You see, there are so many challenges. ...
 We have to ensure that when they go back there — 6,000 owners — that they will be residing in the right location, and 55% do not have titles," Del Rosario says.